Conflict Minerals Policy Statement

 - Do not knowingly procure conflict minerals that originate from facilities in the “Conflict Region” that are not certified as “conflict free.”

-- Undertake, and ask our suppliers to undertake, reasonable due diligence with supply chains.
+- Undertake, and ask our suppliers to undertake, reasonable due diligence with supply chains to assure that specified metals are being sourced only from:

 If we become aware of a supplier whose supply chain includes “conflict minerals” that are not conflict free, we will take actions we deem appropriate to remedy the situation in a timely manner, including reassessing our relationship with that supplier.
 We expect our suppliers to take similar measures with their suppliers to facilitate compliance throughout the supply chain.